 The study of Greek and Roman works, in their original languages, gives students a unique window into understanding two ancient cultures and identifying their ripples, reflections, and distinctions in the modern world.
 Starting from a linguistic-based study of Latin and classical Greek, students become independent thinkers, cultivating strong habits of mind and intellectual discipline.
 Students learn to be precise and logical readers—skilled in close, textual analysis—and interpreters.
 Because students develop the skills of close textual analysis with works that have been debated for centuries, they begin to understand both the scholarly value of their own interpretations and how the lenses of different eras affect the way a work is viewed.
 Class discussions are far-ranging, drawing connections across various disciplines such as English, history, mythology, archaeology, and philosophy.
-Students who choose to study Latin and Greek become more than just masters of vocabulary, language and syntax—they gain a centuries-long perspective on modern civilization and languages, and develop a strong foundation for future study in many fields.
-Completion of level 3 or 2/3 in Latin satisfies the language diploma requirement.
+Students who choose to study Latin and Greek become more than just masters of vocabulary, language, and syntax—they gain a centuries-long perspective on modern civilization and languages, and develop a strong foundation for future study in many fields.
+The diploma requirement is met by completion of level 3 or level 2/3 of a language.
 The advanced Latin course, Latin Literature (AP), prepares students for the Advanced Placement Latin examination.
 Advanced courses in Latin authors are equivalent to intermediate level college courses.

 This introduction to the Latin language presents the basics of grammar and vocabulary, as well as background in Roman history, culture and mythology.
 Because students start Latin with different backgrounds in English grammar, we devote considerable time to examining the way English works.
 In addition, students learn to look for English cognates of the Latin words they study, thus strengthening their vocabulary in both languages.
 Students are introduced to all five declensions; the six indicative tenses and the infinitives (active and passive) of all conjugations; relative, personal, demonstrative and reflexive pronouns, the indirect statement, and the comparative system of adjectives and adverbs.
 Successful completion of this course qualifies students for Latin 2.
 Highly motivated and proficient students may request permission to enroll in the accelerated course, Latin 2/3.